canvas elementwidthheightinterface HTMLCanvasElement : HTMLElement {

 When user agents allow users to follow hyperlinks created using the

-element, as described in the next section, the
+area element, as described in the next section, the

-attributes decide how the
+target and ping attributes decide how the

 link is followed.
-The rel
+The rel,

-attributes may be used to
+media, hreflang, and type attributes may be used to

 indicate to the user the likely nature of the target resource before